Dilated Peoples: History

-Dilated Peoples are affiliated with fellow West Coast hip hop collective the Likwit Crew.
+Dilated Peoples are affiliated with fellow West Coast hip-hop collective the Likwit Crew.
 Tha Alkaholiks appeared on The Platform on the track "Right On" and Expansion Team on "Heavy Rotation".
-The group also collaborated frequently with west coast emcees Defari and Amad Jamal (an Urban Umpires member) and helped to launch their careers.
+The group also collaborated frequently with West Coast emcees Defari and Amad Jamal and helped to launch their careers.
 Defari made one appearance on each Dilated Peoples' album: "Ear Drums Pop (Remix)" on The Platform; "Defari Interlude" on Expansion Team; "Closed Session" on Neighborhood Watch; and "Olde English" on 20/20.
 Dilated Peoples also made multiple appearances on Defari's album Odds & Evens.
 Another Dilated associate is their long-time producer, the Alchemist, who produced five songs on The Platform, three songs on Expansion Team, four songs on Neighborhood Watch, and two songs on 20/20.
 Dilated Peoples were featured on a song on the Alchemists' 1st Infantry album.
 Rakaa has also made guest appearances on the songs "Trance Fat" on Looptroop's album, Good Things, "Zet 't Blauw" from Dutch rapper Jerome XL's album, De laatste dag and "Memory Fades" on St. Cule's album, American Beef.